 Working on a real movie crew for pay and making a movie with friends for no money are two different things.
 The former being a job that provides an income to a family and contributes to a local economy.This is what I’m talking about here.

 Making a movie with friends and not getting paid, although admirable and respected because you’re realizing a dream with sparse resources, is a hobby.
 You are not part of the working crew or the local production market.

 Let me be clear II.
-I am not talking about PSAs and charity pro bono work for a cause or fair trade.
+I’m not talking about PSAs, pro bono work for a cause, or fair trade.

 I get the up-and-coming want-a-be and breaking-in thing.
 We were all there once.
 But how much FREE can you do before qualifying your passion as a career?
 If you feel like you still want to work with friends on personal projects – for free – knock yourself out.
 Good for you.
 I am merely suggesting that after you are paid once, charge for your services the next time.

 When you don’t charge for your services, it reflects negatively on a local working market and does nothing for the infrastructure of the future.

 No matter what you do in life – when you love it and you’re doing it for a living, there’s nothing better.
 This is what I do.
 The art, creativity, and collaborations are icing on one of the most rewarding gigs in the universe.
 A gig that pays.

 Content COPYRIGHT Jamie Vesay USE OF requires permission.